milktrader/Quandl.jl/README.md

 ## Julia API to Quandl

 [Quandl.com](http://www.quandl.com) is a lightweight interface to over seven million open-source datasets.

-You can use this package without an auth token, but it's recommended you get one from Quandl.com.
-You are limited to 10 downloads per day without your unique token.
-Once you get a token, you'll only need to replace the text in the `src/token/auth_token.jl` file with your unique token.
-Don't leave any whitespace or extra lines.
-Every time you upgrade or re-install this package, you'll need to do this extra step.

-The package will use your unique token automatically, or if you choose to remain anonymous and don't care about more than 10 downloads per day, it will make an anonymous call.
+This package creates an easy interface to obtain and manipulate these datasets, using TimeArrays or DataFrames, as well as letting the user search for data.

+To install this module, you can run:

 ````julia
 Pkg.add("Quandl")